72 Notable alumni of

 -

-Raisa Maximovna Gorbacheva was a Russian activist who was the wife of Soviet leader Mikhail Gorbachev.
-She raised funds for the preservation of Russian cultural heritage, fostering of new talent, and treatment programs for children's blood cancer.
+Raisa Maximovna Gorbacheva was a Soviet and Russian activist and philanthropist who was the wife of Soviet leader Mikhail Gorbachev.

 -